ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 With nothing more than these resources, and a basic understanding of what happens (and can happen) in a Pokemon battle generally, and with the specific move, we can infer a few things from Pound (many are applicable to other moves).

 The move animation goes through some decipherable steps (with some obscured detail):
-1. Initialise the animation system,
+1. Initialise the animation particle system
-2. Load resources and specific sprites,
+2. Load resources and specific sprites
 4. Call some specific functions
-5. Load the animation system
+5. Load the animation particle system
 6. Remove sprites
-7. Load the specific "emitter" animations required (in this case concurrently)
+7. Initiate/play the specific animation particle(s) (in this case concurrently)
 8. Call some specific functions
 9. Play a sound effect
 10. Wait for the animations to end
-11. Unload the animation system
+11. Unload the animation particle system
 12. End

 Various other things can be inferred:
-- The animation system must be loaded and unloaded before and after the animations play.
+- The animation particle system must be loaded and unloaded before and after the animations play.
-- When animations/particle emitters are initiated, there will be a wait function to ensure the animation finishes.
+    - The unique animation particle system to load is specified in the second parameter of the `SetPlayAnim` (WazaEffectEditor name) or `LoadParticleSystem` (Fexty's name) command.
+    - The animation particle system is also given a local ID to be referenced by later commands, and is specified in the first parameter of the `SetPlayAnim` or `LoadParticleSystem` command.
-- Each unique "Particle System" (second parameter of the `SetPlayAnim` or `LoadParticleSystem` command), has a number of actual particle animations within it, played using the `LoadAnim` or `CreateEmitter` command.
+- Each unique animation particle system has a number of actual animation particles within it, which is initiated using the `LoadAnim` (WazaEffectEditor name) or `CreateEmitter` (Fexty's name) command.
+    - The second parameter of the `LoadAnim` or `CreateEmitter` command is what invokes the actual animation particle to play.
+    - The first parameter of the `LoadAnim` or `CreateEmitter` command specifies from which loaded animation particle system (via local ID) to invoke the actual animation particle.
+    - And finally, the third parameter of the `LoadAnim` or `CreateEmitter` command specifies to which battler to apply the actual animation particle.
+- When animations particles are initiated, there will be a wait command to ensure the animation finishes.
+    - The wait command does not necessarily have to follow immediately after initiating the animation particle, but must be present before ending the move animation script.

 To learn more, more complex move animations can be reviewed:
 - Such as two-turn moves like SolarBeam, where an initialisation and two sets of animations can be seen, managed with the command:
-    - `ov12_02220F30` (`CheckTurn`).
+    - `CheckTurn` (WazaEffectEditor name) / `ov12_02220F30/BtlAnimCmd_013` (unnamed in the Platinum Decompilation project).
-- A move that includes a background being generated as well as "particle" animations, e.g. Hydro Pump, which uses the commands:
+- A move that includes a background being generated, e.g. Hydro Pump, which uses the commands:
-    - `BattleAnimScriptCmd_SwitchBg` (`ChangeBackG`),
+    -  `ChangeBackG` (WazaEffectEditor name) / `BattleAnimScriptCmd_SwitchBg` (Fexty's name),
-    - `BattleAnimScriptCmd_WaitForBgSwitch` (`WaitBack2`) &
+    -  `WaitBack2` / `BattleAnimScriptCmd_WaitForBgSwitch` &
-    - `BattleAnimScriptCmd_RestoreBg` (`BackBackG`).
+    -  `BackBackG` / `BattleAnimScriptCmd_RestoreBg`.
-- A move that targets both opponents or all Pokémon on the field, where particle animations may be applied to a certain side instead of an individual Pokémon, e.g. Twister, which is determined by the third parameter in the `CreateEmitter` command.
+- A move that hits both opponents or all battlers on the field, where a particle animation may be applied to a certain side instead of an individual battler, e.g. Twister, which may use the following parameters in the `LoadAnim` or `CreateEmitter` command:
-    - For example, the parameter may be `EMITTER_CB_SET_POS_TO_DEFENDER_SIDE` or `EMITTER_CB_GENERIC`.
+    - `0x4` (WazaEffectEditor value) / `EMITTER_CB_SET_POS_TO_DEFENDER_SIDE` (Fexty's name) or
+    - `0x11` / `EMITTER_CB_GENERIC`.
-- A move that combines multiple particle systems and uses their particle animations at the same time, e.g. Dig, which is managed by:
+- A move that combines multiple animation particle systems and plays their actual particle animations concurrently, e.g. Dig, which is managed by:
-    - Loading the Dig particle system with an ID of `0`,
+    - Loading the Dig animation particle system with a local ID of `0`,
-    - Loading the Pound particle system with an ID of `1`,
+    - Loading the Pound animation particle system with a local ID of `1` &
-    - And specifying the particle system ID in first parameter of each `CreateEmitter` command.
+    - Specifying the animation particle system (via local ID) in the first parameter of each `LoadAnim` or `CreateEmitter` command.

 ### Replace one Animation for another
 A wholesale replacement of one animation with another is straightforward.
 Either a hex editor or WazaEffectEditor could be used to copy the entire animation and paste it into the animation file for another move.